Sts. Constantine & Helen Cathedral – Cleveland Heights, OH

 Prayer Team – join the prayer team and keep others in your daily prayers.
 (Prayer Requests – If you have any prayer requests for our prayer team, please send them to email@example.com.)

-St. Herman’s Dinner – volunteer to help serve dinner at St. Herman’s House on Saturday, December 8th at 5:30 p.m.
+St. Herman’s Lunch/Dinner – volunteer to help serve lunch or dinner at St. Herman’s House of Hospitality located in Ohio City.

 Contact firstname.lastname@example.org to RSVP for any of these activities or if you have questions.